cosdata/cosdata-fastembed/README.md

-# ⚡️ What is FastEmbed?
+# ⚡️ What is Cosdata-FastEmbed?

+> **Notice: This is a maintained fork of Qdrant's [fastembed](https://github.com/qdrant/fastembed) library, now supported by [Cosdata](https://cosdata.ai/).**
+>
+> **cosdata-fastembed** will continue to evolve with planned improvements and integrations specific to Cosdata's ecosystem, while maintaining compatibility with the original fastembed project.
+>
+> **Credit:** Huge thanks to the Qdrant team for their foundational work on fastembed.
+This fork would not exist without their efforts.

-FastEmbed is a lightweight, fast, Python library built for embedding generation.
-We [support popular text models](https://qdrant.github.io/fastembed/examples/Supported_Models/).
-Please [open a GitHub issue](https://github.com/qdrant/fastembed/issues/new) if you want us to add a new model.
+Cosdata-FastEmbed is a lightweight, fast Python library built for embedding generation.
+It supports a variety of popular text models.
+Please open a GitHub issue if you want us to add a new model or have feature requests.

 The default text embedding (`TextEmbedding`) model is Flag Embedding, presented in the [MTEB](https://huggingface.co/spaces/mteb/leaderboard) leaderboard.
 It supports "query" and "passage" prefixes for the input text.
 Here is an example for [Retrieval Embedding Generation](https://qdrant.github.io/fastembed/qdrant/Retrieval_with_FastEmbed/) and how to use [FastEmbed with Qdrant](https://qdrant.github.io/fastembed/qdrant/Usage_With_Qdrant/).